The Things Lou Couldn't Do Read Outloud

 I am impressed with this book!
 The story is 1 that all immature children need to hear - that they can practice annihilation, even if it takes time and do.
 Lou didn't become mad or discouraged when she couldn't climb the tree.
 She knew that she could come back and effort again another fourth dimension.
 The sense of humour laced throughout the book is the type that chief students would sympathize and dear.
 The illustrations and vivid vocabulary add and so much to this story.
 I volition definitely be using this book in my second grade classroom to model reading with expression.

-Climbing trees is such a rite of passage for a kid.
+In The Thing Lou Couldn't Do, writer/illustrator Ashley Spires, Binky The Infinite Cat, gives united states the story of Lou, aka Captain Lou Skullbuckle, and her friends who are brave adventurers.
+When her friends turn the branches of the backyard tree into their pirate Climbing trees is such a rite of passage for a kid.
 The moment they realize that they tin move their bodies like footling monkeys and become themselves high upward into the branches where they tin can look down on the whole world around them is magical.

 In The Thing Lou Couldn't Do, author/illustrator Ashley Spires, Binky The Space Cat, gives the states the story of Lou, aka Helm Lou Skullbuckle, and her friends who are dauntless adventurers.
 When her friends plow the branches of the backyard tree into their pirate ship, Lou thinks she would adopt to play a not-up-in-a-tree game.
 Lou is very unsure about the whole climbing a tree thing only she doesn't permit that deter her.